 Olinda and Recife

 Olinda and Recife are twin cities in the state of Pernambuco, and in Olinda especially the carnival has a very special atmosphere because of the fact that the carnival is held in a traditional colonial district with the distinctive colorful buildings.
 One of the most famous aspects of the carnival is a parade with some huge puppets that are designed to mimic everyone from traditional carnival characters to modern Brazilian celebrities.
-Street parties are enjoyed throughout the area with the traditional Afro-Brazilian music, while over in Recife the party is a huge eleven day musical event held during the Easter period.
+Street parties are enjoyed throughout the area with the traditional Afro-Brazilian music, while over in Recife the party is a huge eleven-day musical event held during the Easter period.

-Attracting around two million people during a week long event, the party in Salvador is the second largest in the country following the carnival in Rio, and is held around the same time of year, from late February to early March.
+Attracting around two million people during a week-long event, the party in Salvador is the second largest in the country following the carnival in Rio and is held around the same time of year, from late February to early March.

 The parades are famous for the electric band floats, where large speakers mounted on the back of a truck provide some of the musical entertainment.
 Salvador is notable for having a theme to the carnival celebrations every year, so make sure that you check out the theme and plan your attire appropriately to join this massive party.

 The coastal town of Porto Seguro is one of the biggest destinations in Brazil for the carnival, and this beautiful site is famous for the golden sands and thick forests that come up to the shore.
-The carnival takes place in mid February, and while the parades and parties travel through the streets, they will often continue on to the beaches where the pounding music and party atmosphere will make for a memorable event.
-One of the key locations along the parade route is the 'Passarella do Alcool' passageway, where locals and visitors stop for a drink at one of the range of drinks stalls that set up especially for the event.
+The carnival takes place in mid-February, and while the parades and parties travel through the streets, they will often continue on to the beaches where the pounding music and party atmosphere will make for a memorable event.
+One of the key locations along the parade route is the 'Passarella do Alcool' passageway, where locals and visitors stop for a drink at one of the ranges of drinks stalls that set up especially for the event.

 The religious roots of the carnival festival are particularly strong in the city of Belem, as here you will see that people come from across the region to honor the statue of 'Our Lady Of Nazareth', which is said to have performed miracles.
-Carnival here takes place during the second week of October, and along with the street parades there is also a parade of floats that travel through the city on the Amazon River.
+Carnival here takes place during the second week of October, and along with the street parades, there is also a parade of floats that travel through the city on the Amazon River.
 The Cirio de Nazare festival also includes a fireworks display, before the festival is closed with a procession returning the statue to the basilica in the town.